-- The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 4.2.37 23 breeding bird species of which one was a WCA1i species (kingfisher), four were JNCC Red List species (reed bunting, song thrush, starling, bullfinch), ten were JNCC Amber List species (blackheaded gull, common gull, dunnock, grey wagtail, herring gull, kingfisher, oystercatcher, sand martin, willow warbler, goldcrest), three were UK BAP species (reed bunting, song thrush, bullfinch), four were LBAP species (kingfisher, reed bunting, song thrush, bullfinch) and one was local status species (kingfisher).
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of high value for birds, comprising a corridor of riparian broad-leaved seminatural woodland (to the south of the river) and semi-improved grassland (to the north of the river) with areas of scrub, arable farmland, conifer plantation and open water (Table 12).
-The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the county context and therefore is assessed to be of less than county ecological value.
-There is a high diversity of species recorded as non-breeding along the Dee including reports of osprey (JNCC Amber list, WCA1i) hunting.
-The River Dee is also a designated SAC (Special Area of Conservation), although birds are not a cited interest. - 4.2.38 Deeside Old Railway SOV was subject to three breeding bird surveys and therefore the evaluation outlined below should be considered an accurate assessment of the site's ecological value for breeding birds. - 4.2.39 The SOV includes all or parts of Habitat Area S31.
-The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 23 breeding bird species of which none were WCA1i species, two were JNCC Red List species (song thrush, starling), five were JNCC Amber List species (dunnock, herring gull, oystercatcher, swallow, willow warbler), one was a UK BAP species (song thrush) and none were local status species.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising a corridor of semi-natural broad-leaved woodland, scrub, tall ruderal and ephemeral / short perennial vegetation (Table 11).
-The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the local context and therefore is assessed to be of local ecological value. - 4.2.40 Quadrat SL-Bb07 was subject to three breeding bird surveys and therefore the evaluation outlined below is considered an accurate assessment of the site's ecological value for breeding birds.
-The Quadrat includes all or parts of Habitat Areas S21, S22 and S23. - 4.2.41 The breeding bird assemblage recorded in this Quadrat is considered to be of medium diversity, with 28 breeding bird species of which none were CWA1i species, four were JNCC Red List species (house sparrow, skylark, song thrush, starling), seven were JNCC Amber List species (dunnock, goldcrest, grey wagtail, meadow pipit, oystercatcher, swallow, willow warbler), two were UK BAP species (skylark, song thrush), two were LBAP species (skylark, song thrush) and none were local status species.
-The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising predominantly improved grassland, amenity grassland and some mixed plantation with a number of ponds and streams (Table 11).
-The breeding assemblage found in Quadrat SL-Bb07 is considered to enrich the biodiversity resource within the local context and therefore is considered to be of local ecological value. - 4.2.42 The remaining Habitat Areas within Section SL3 are dominated by arable, improved and semiimproved grassland fields with occasional area of marsh/marshy grassland, avenues of parkland / scattered trees, residential gardens with pockets of woodland and ancient hedgerows and plantation broad-leaved / coniferous woodland that are considered to be of high value to birds.
+- The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 23 breeding bird species of which one was a WCA1i species (kingfisher), four were JNCC Red List species (reed bunting, song thrush, starling, bullfinch\), ten were JNCC Amber List species (blackheaded gull, common gull, dunnock, grey wagtail, herring gull, kingfisher, oystercatcher, sand martin, willow warbler, goldcrest\), three were UK BAP species (reed bunting, song thrush, bullfinch\), four were LBAP species (kingfisher, reed bunting, song thrush, bullfinch\) and one was local status species (kingfisher).
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of high value for birds.
+They comprise a corridor of riparian broad-leaved semi-natural woodland (to the south of the river) and semi-improved grassland (to the north of the river) with areas of scrub, arable farmland, conifer plantation and open water (Table 13).
+The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the county context and therefore is assessed to be of county ecological value. - 4.2.23 There is a high diversity of species recorded as non-breeding along the Dee including reports of osprey (JNCC Amber list, WCA1i) hunting.
+The River Dee is also a designated SAC (Special Area of Conservation), although birds are not a cited interest.

+Deeside Old Railway SOV (including all or parts of Habitat Area S31)

+The breeding bird assemblage recorded in this SOV is considered to be of medium diversity, with 23 breeding bird species of which none were WCA1i species, two were JNCC Red List species (song thrush, starling), five were JNCC Amber List species (dunnock, herring gull, oystercatcher, swallow, willow warbler), one was a UK BAP species (song thrush), one was a LBAP species (song thrush) and none were local status species.
+The habitats that comprise the Habitat Areas within the Quadrat are assessed as being of medium value for birds, comprising a corridor of semi-natural broad-leaved woodland, scrub, tall ruderal and ephemeral / short perennial vegetation (Table 13).
+The breeding assemblage found in this SOV is considered to enrich the biodiversity resource within the local context and therefore is assessed to be of local ecological value.